Adoption is a process where you give legal consent for your child to become part of another family on a permanent basis.

 A legal adoption:

-- releases you from your responsibilities towards your child
+- ends your responsibilities towards your child

 - passes parental rights to the adoptive parents or parent